novaia/ntg/utilities/README.md

-# npt-utilities
+# ntg/utilities
-Utility scripts for the development of Neural Procedural Terrain.
+Utility scripts for the development of Neural Terrain Generation.